AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <initial-cmd-line>

-You can define the command line to be used for a tool when the user is using the default project and hasn't overridden the command line in the project.
+You can define the command line to be used for a tool when the user is using the default project and has not overridden the command line in the project.
 Do this with the :file:`<initial-cmd-line>` tag, as a child of the :file:`<tool>` tag.
 Its value is the command line to be passed to the tool.
 This command line is parsed in the usual manner and quotes are used